B2B Video Production: A Practical Guide for 2026

 Mid-funnel viewers are evaluating.
 They want to know how your offer works in practice and whether it fits their use case.

-Product demos, solution walkthroughs, comparison-style videos, and use-case animations are helpful.
-You don’t need cinematic excess here.
-You need structure.
-Show the workflow.
-Show the handoff.
-Show where your product reduces friction.
+Product demos, solution walkthroughs, comparison-style videos, and use-case animations all help.
+You don’t need cinematic excess here, you need structure: walk through the workflow, show the handoff, point to where your product takes friction out.

 A useful mid-funnel mix often includes:

 Most consideration-stage videos fail because they’re written like feature lists.
-Buyers need narrative logic.
-Problem, process, outcome.
+Buyers need narrative logic: problem, then process, then outcome.

 Decision needs confidence, not more volume

 Bottom-funnel video should remove risk.
-That’s where case studies, testimonial pieces, implementation overviews, and stakeholder-specific clips matter most.
+That is where case studies, testimonial pieces, implementation overviews, and stakeholder-specific clips matter most.

 A decision-stage buyer isn’t asking “is this interesting?”
 They’re asking questions like these.